Finding a skin care routine that's right for you can be confusing.

 Instead, treat your skin gently.
 Cleanse and remove your make up with products like Beaute Pacifique’s Micellar One Step Water or the Cleansing Foam.

 Both these products are easy to use and designed for all types of skin as they won’t irritate the skin.

-There are the main types of exfoliation – with scrubs, acids or things like Vitamin A. I’m a fan of Vitamin A and for a couple of good reasons.
+There are three main types of exfoliation – with scrubs, acids or things like Vitamin A. I’m a fan of Vitamin A and for a couple of good reasons.

 Exfoliating with scrubs and acids does deliver a quick and satisfying glow, but what we’ve found is that they thin the skin and damage the skin barrier.
 In the long run this results in older looking, easily irritated skin – the exact opposite of what you want.
-And if you’re skin in oily, it can make that worse too as it goes into over-compensation mode and produces more oil to try and restore the balance so it can make breakouts worse.
+And if you’re skin is oily, it can make that worse too as it goes into over-compensation mode and produces more oil to try and restore the balance.
+So, it can make breakouts worse.

 I take an alternative approach.
 Cleanse gently, then use a product like Beaute Pacifique’s Super 3 Booster which contains an effective dose of Vitamin A that naturally exfoliates the skin and stimulates natural exfoliation or cell turnover.